ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 points:
 - [3] Definition: a vaginal cephalic delivery that requires additional obstetric manoeuvres to deliver the fetus after the head has delivered and gentle traction has failed | RCOG Green-top Guideline No. 42, 2012
 - [2] An objective definition of head-to-body delivery interval greater than 60 seconds has been proposed, though this is not routinely measured or documented in practice | RCOG GTG42
-- [2] Reported incidence in large series (34,800–267,228 deliveries) is between 0.58% and 0.70% | RCOG GTG42
-- [3] Risk factor present in this woman: a previous baby weighing 4.2 kg suggests a tendency toward larger infants, though this is below the definitive macrosomia cut-off of >4.5 kg used in the guideline | RCOG GTG42, Table 1
+- [3] Risk factor present in this woman: a previous baby weighing 4.2 kg suggests a tendency toward larger infants,
 - [2] No other definitive risk factors are stated in the scenario (no documented diabetes, maternal BMI, induction of labour, oxytocin augmentation, prolonged labour, or assisted vaginal delivery) — the risk factors actually present are therefore limited
 - [3] Full list of pre-labour risk factors: previous shoulder dystocia, macrosomia >4.5 kg, diabetes mellitus, maternal BMI >30 kg/m², induction of labour | RCOG GTG42, Table 1
 - [3] Full list of intrapartum risk factors: prolonged first stage of labour, secondary arrest, prolonged second stage of labour, oxytocin augmentation, assisted vaginal delivery | RCOG GTG42, Table 1